Cartrouble

 "Cartrouble" is a song by Adam and the Ants, released as a single in March 1980 on Do It Records.
-It peaked at number 33 on the UK Singles Chart.
+It peaked at number 33 on the UK Singles Chart. and number 1 on the UK Indie Chart.
 Though usually stylised as one word, the title has also appeared as two separate words (for example, on the compilation album Antics in the Forbidden Zone).

 "Cartrouble (Parts 1 & 2)"

 "Cartrouble (Parts 1 & 2)" appeared on Adam and the Ants' debut album Dirk Wears White Sox, also on Do It Records.
 It features Matthew Ashman on guitar, Dave Barbarossa on drums and Andy Warren on bass guitar.
 A remix of this version appeared on the 12-inch edition of The Antmusic EP in early 1982.
-This replaced the original on the 1995 CD release of Dirk Wears White Sox (early pressings of which erroneously featured the single verson described below).
+This replaced the original on the 1995 CD release of Dirk Wears White Sox (early pressings of which erroneously featured the single version described below).
 The 2004 reissue of the same album includes all three versions, with the original returning as track 1.

 Music videos of "Cartrouble Part 2" and another album track, "Tabletalk" were filmed in November 1979 as audition footage for Malcolm McLaren.
 These were directed by Stephanie Gluck and Clive Richardson and filmed in Richardson's back garden.